gelatodigital/verifier-node-arb-blueberry/README.md

 3. Click "Create App" and complete the basic details.
 4. After creating the app, go to the details and copy the API key.

-For a detailed tutorial, watch this [video]([For production projects, this step will be done on delegate.xyz](https://drive.google.com/file/d/1kY7JSdQXyWttXv-emBcAxJpzeP9fTuT2/view?usp=drive_link)).
+For a detailed tutorial, watch this [video](https://drive.google.com/file/d/1kY7JSdQXyWttXv-emBcAxJpzeP9fTuT2/view?usp=drive_link).

 ## Running the Node Client on a Personal Computer